 Church of Ireland Ethnic Diversity, Inclusion and Racial Justice initiative

 On behalf of the Archbishop of Armagh, we are conducting a survey of the membership of the Church of Ireland on diversity and inclusion in the Church across the island of Ireland, and on attitudes to and experiences of racial justice.
 The survey is now open to all COI members & former members of the island of Ireland.
 The research has been designed with a group of ethnically diverse clergy and lay readers who will, along with other strands, make recommendations for future work.

 Voices of Syrian Resettled Refugees in Ireland

-We are currently undertaking research into the experiences of resettled refugees across Ireland for IOM Ireland with a particular focus on opportunities for and barriers to integration.
+We led research into the experiences of resettled refugees across Ireland for IOM Ireland with a particular focus on opportunities for and barriers to integration.
 Five Arabic-speaking interviewers worked with us to conduct interviews with over 100 Syrian refugees across Ireland in 2021.
 The report will be launched in January 2022.